4ntm4n/ms-one/README.md

 > ![form field being validated](assets/img/readme/testing/form-field-validation.png)
 >
 > > form fields are validated by html 5.
-> > All form fields are also type specific if applicable, meaning if a forn field expects an email adress, its input will not be accepted as valid if it is missing a correct email formating.
+> > All form fields are also type specific if applicable, meaning if a form field expects an email address, its input will not be accepted as valid if it is missing a correct email formatting.
 > >
 > > in this example you can see an email form being validated because the form field is set to "required".